-This is obviously not exhaustive, and you should look at your business activities as an outsider looking in to get a clear view of any weaknesses.
-Any risks you identify should be addressed and documented.
+The list is far from exhaustive, so look at your business activities as an outsider looking in to get a clearer view of any weaknesses.
+Any risks you identify should be addressed and documented!

 Have a question about our services?

 Request a call back for a time that suits you